Michael B. Taylor

 More recently, I wrote the first academic paper on Bitcoin mining chips and in this paper proposed that

 In 2017, we published the first architecture paper on NRE, non-recurring engineering expense.
 We show how minimizing NRE can be more important for ASIC Cloud feasibility than optimizing accelerator speedup or energy efficiency.
 We present the first ever architect's model for NRE, using current industry parameters (paper) (youtube talk), and opening up a new area of research.
 With the rise of specialization and the end of Moore's law, driving down the cost of design will surely be an important driver of future research.

-More recently, we taped out and brought up two Global Foundries 12nm chips -- on the same day!
+More recently, at UW my team taped out and brought up two complex Global Foundries 12nm chips -- on the same day!
 This

 One is for the DARPA POSH BlackParrot RISC-V multicore project.